Kiss You While You Sleep

 ‘I was comfy for too long.
 I need the hurt.’

 An asteroid slams into my brain.
 Everything is moving in slow motion.
 His fist has gone around the side of my daydreaming head and smashed my ear.
-I’m drunk, exhausted, nauseous.
-I want to cry and collapse.
+I’m rocked, collapsing, nauseous.
+I want to cry and go to sleep.
 Tinnitus.
 I’ll never hear again.
 He crosses the ring, slaps his wobbling arms around me.

 I get a glimpse of Sudan in the crowd with his little fingers in his lips, whistling.
 Throw in everything, he’s saying.
 Wriggle, squeal, scratch, bite.
 Come out of this, Doc.
 I don’t have kids or a cat to go home to and my parents are dead.
 All I’ve got is my airing cupboard, my clients, so I growl back into the fight, headbutt the fat man and both our noses explode because I have to be punished because when you put somebody in an anaesthetic coma, they lie on the edge between here and gone and I took Mya to the edge, because she told me she wanted to see the view, right on the razorblade, and then she was gone and for that I deserve to hurt.